Investing in start-ups and small

 How does crowd-sourced funding work

-By law, eligible companies must use a crowd-sourced funding
+By law, eligible companies must use a CSF platform, usually a

 The intermediary acts as a 'gatekeeper' between the company and